-Water Level Management Update – April 13, 2016
+Water Level Management Update – June 15, 2016

 Haliburton and Northern Areas

-Kawartha Lakes, Peterborough and Otonabee River
+Kawartha Lakes and the Otonabee River

-Rice Lake and Lower Trent
+Rice Lake and the Lower Trent

 The Trent-Severn Waterway continues to work with local conservation authorities, municipalities and the Ministry of Natural Resources to ensure that accurate water shed information is relayed to the public.
 For up to date warnings and watches with regards to water levels in your region please click on the following links: